-Existing use: Of the 11 units within the business park, the largest are the retail premises (equestrian and pet feed barn and saddlery shop) of Speedgate Enterprises Ltd. The small and medium sized units have various types of businesses, including a joinery, dog grooming, coffee shop, engineering business, catering supplies, cutlery polishing, promotional merchandising, and the offices of cleaning contractors.
+Existing use: Of the 11 units within the business park, the largest are the retail premises (equestrian and pet feed barn and saddlery shop) of Speedgate Enterprises Ltd. The small and medium sized units have various types of businesses, including a joinery, dog grooming, cafe, photography studio, engineering business, catering supplies, cutlery polishing, and the offices of cleaning contractors.
 One very small unit is storage only.